-GUIDE TO LITIGATION-RELATED COURSES AND PROGRAMS AT INDIANA UNIVERSITY-BLOOMINGTON
+GUIDE TO LITIGATION-RELATED COURSES AND PROGRAMS AT INDIANA UNIVERSITY MAURER SCHOOL OF LAW

 Within each category, courses are listed in the approximate order of importance to general litigation practice.
 The order is the subjective opinion of Prof. Tanford, and is not any kind of official law school opinion.
 Not all courses are offered every year.